joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     With an encryption key returned by the `getEncryptionKey()` method, your code can create a new encrypted database or attempt to open the existing encrypted database.
-In either case you use the SQLConnection class’s `open()` or `openAsync()` method, as described in [Creating an encrypted database](WS00469B81-CE46-48d3-A825-A179339FA9B4.html)
+In either case you use the SQLConnection class's `open()` or `openAsync()` method, as described in [Creating an encrypted database](WS00469B81-CE46-48d3-A825-A179339FA9B4.html)
     and